Table of Contents

 When handling translation units coming from Arb files, Tlumach recognizes string, numeric, and date-time placeholders and supports most of Arb format specifiers.

-In ICU-compatible placeholders, Tlumach supports select, plural, and number kinds.
+In ICU-compatible placeholders, Tlumach supports select, selectordinal, plural, number, date, time, and datetime kinds.
 Sophisticated format specifiers embedded into ICU-compatible placeholders are not fully supported, but the corresponding improvements are in the plan.